code4sac/openbudgetsac.org/README.md

 ## Publishing Changes

 Make changes and review them on your local development site.
-If everyting looks good, push your changes to your personal fork and merge the commit(s) into your master branch.
+If everything looks good, push your changes to your personal fork and merge the commit(s) into your master branch.
 Finally, issue a pull request and we'll take it from there!

 ### Issuing a pull request